vercel/next.js/docs/api-reference/data-fetching/get-static-props.md

 Learn more about [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md)

+The current cache status of a page leveraging ISR can be seen through the `x-nextjs-cache` header.
+When a path is first generated and not available in the cache the header will be `MISS`, when a path is in the cache but is past the revalidate period it will be updated in the background and the header will be `STALE`, or when a path is in the cache and has not passed the revalidate period the header will be `HIT`.

 ### `notFound`

 The `notFound` boolean allows the page to return a `404` status and [404 Page](/docs/advanced-features/custom-error-page.md#404-page).
 With `notFound: true`, the page will return a `404` even if there was a successfully generated page before.
 This is meant to support use cases like user-generated content getting removed by its author.
 Note, `notFound` follows the same `revalidate` behavior [described here](/docs/api-reference/data-fetching/get-static-props.md#revalidate)